 ‘Pulling a sickie’ or having an unauthorised duvet day - opting to take a day off just because it’s desired.
 This is almost always claimed as something else, so is hard to track in most cases.

 Well, it’s a complicated answer; we might have to leave that for another article.
 But it starts at the top, by building a company culture that respects staff wellbeing and their lives outside work.

 When people are treated with respect and are supported by the company they work for, they’ll be less likely to suffer from ill health or want to skip work in the first place.

-Benefits like complementary gym memberships and fitness programmes, mental health support (access to counsellors or time off to seek mental health help), healthy work environments (good light, air, furniture and layout that takes everyone’s needs into account) and generous healthcare schemes (ie. insurance) can all contribute greatly to this sort of culture.
+So individual employees can benefit from free gym memberships and wellness programs, mental health support (access to counsellors or time off to seek mental health help), healthy work environments (good light, air, furniture and layout that takes everyone’s needs into account) and generous healthcare schemes (ie. insurance).

 Having a well thought-out absence policy is crucial for staff to know where they stand - here's a guide on how to make one.
 As well as this, a responsible management style that doesn’t encourage overwork, and instead encourages staff to go home on time and take all their annual leave allowance, will have similar results.